awslabs/duvet/design/coverage-model-v2-spec.md

 All subsequent operations are language-agnostic — they operate on `Option<LineClass>` values, not on source text.

+**NonLinearControl contract:** For the correctness of execution propagation (Property 3), classifiers MUST assign `NonLinearControl` to both the source and target of any non-linear control flow.
+For example, both `goto label;` and `label:` must be classified with `NonLinearControl`.
+This ensures that any scope which can be entered via a jump contains a `NonLinearControl` line, disabling backward propagation in that scope.
+If a language has non-linear control flow where the target is not syntactically distinguishable (e.g., BASIC's `GOTO <line-number>`), the classifier MUST conservatively add `NonLinearControl` to all lines in the file.

 When no classifier is available for a language, all lines start as `None` and are reclassified incrementally by coverage data, annotation detection, and whitespace detection.
 Lines that remain `None` after all passes are unknown.